Nikhil Chaudhary (cricketer)

+Nikhil Chaudhary (born 4 May 1996) is an India-born Australian cricketer who plays for Tasmania, Hobart Hurricanes and the Washington Freedom.
+In June 2026, he earned his maiden call-up to the Australia national cricket team and made his international debut during the T20I series in Bangladesh.
+He is also the second India-born cricketer to feature in the Big Bash League.

 Early life

 Chaudhary was born in Delhi, India.
 Chaudhary moved to Punjab in his early years.
 Initially aspiring to be a fast bowler, he later shifted to offspin and ultimately to legspin, while also developing as an aggressive batsman.

-Career
+Domestic career

 By 2017, Chaudhary had emerged in Indian domestic cricket as a batting all-rounder.
 He made his Twenty20 debut for Punjab in the 2016–17 Inter State Twenty-20 Tournament on 29 January 2017.
 Despite training under cricketers such as Harbhajan Singh and Yuvraj Singh in Punjab, his career in India did not lead to an IPL selection, with unsuccessful trials at Mumbai Indians.

 His career took a turn when he was stranded in Brisbane during the COVID-19 pandemic while he was on a travel visa.
 During this period, he actively participated in club cricket, gaining notice for his performance, especially in a semi-final where he hit seven sixes.
 The performance led to his inclusion in the BBL after a recommendation from a local coach.
 During this period, he also worked various jobs in Brisbane, including a brief period at a Mexican restaurant and a longer tenure as a courier with Australia Post to support himself.

 In 2023, after playing grade cricket in Brisbane, Chaudhary joined the Hobart Hurricanes of the Big Bash League for the 2023–24 season.

+In January 2025, Chaudhary was part of the Hurricanes squad that won the 2024–25 Big Bash League final.